cellog/ion-router/README.md

 export default Toggle(state => state.loaded, state => !state.loaded)
 ```

+The TodosToggle is a component that accepts 2 props: `component` and `loader`.
+`component` should be a React component or connected container to display if the
+Toggle condition is satisfied, and `loader` should be a React component or connected
-now we can use this toggle to display any component we want when loading is complete,
+container to display if the loading condition is satisfied.

-and a loading placeholder when loading is not yet complete.
-Note that even though
-we will be using this for the todo list in our example, the toggle is a generic
-smart component.
-It simply displays what it is asked to display.
+Note that if both callbacks return true, then the loading component will be displayed.

 Finally, the usage of TodosToggle is straightforward.